What is venous insufficiency?

 - Strengthen your veins with vein exercises

 - Alternating hot and cold showers strengthen the vascular system

-- Make sure you drink enough
+- Make sure you drink enough water

 - Keep your weight down